-The Audit Committee is comprised of Helena Wennerström (chairman) and Niels Mengel.
+The Audit Committee is comprised of Helena Wennerström (chair) and Niels Mengel.
 The Audit Committee's role is mainly to monitor the company's financial position, to monitor the effectiveness of the company's internal control and risk management, to be informed about the audit of the annual report and consolidated financial statements, and to review and monitor the auditor's impartiality and independence.
 The Audit Committee shall also assist the Nomination Committee in proposals for decisions on the election and remuneration of the auditor.
-The Audit Committee had six meetings in 2023.
+The Audit Committee had eight meetings in 2024.